Running Applications with Jobs

-Because our HPC system is shared among many researchers, Research Computing manages usage of the system through jobs.
+Because our HPC system is shared among many researchers, Research Computing manages system usage through jobs.
 Jobs are simply an allotment of resources that can be used to execute processes.
 Research Computing uses a program named the Simple Linux Utility for Resource Management, or Slurm, to create and manage jobs.

 The primary method of running applications on Research Computing resources is through a batch job.
 A batch job is a job that runs on a compute node with little or no interaction with the users.
 You should use batch jobs for: